UVADS/DS-4002/README.md

 The objective of this course is for students to gain experience working on data-driven problems while developing the ability to critique their own work and the work of others productively.
 The key element that separates this course from traditional courses is that it is driven by student-led projects.
-Students will be asked to set the expectations for the course, contribute to its tactical objectives, and provide critical feedback to peers.
+Students will be asked to meet a high level of expectation for the course, contribute to its tactical objectives, and provide critical feedback to peers.
 Aside from providing datasets and infrastructure support, setting high-level project goals, and offering mentorship and technical guidance, the instructors will serve primarily in advisory capacities for the student teams.

-The class meets in-person; attendance is compulsory.
-If circumstances arise that preclude attendance at a particular session, students are to notify group members and the instructor as soon as possible so that appropriate accommodations can be arranged (for example a death in the family).
+The class meets in-person; attendance is compulsory and part of the grading scale.
+However that does not mean all work is done in class.
 Group work outside of class is expected (on average project teams meet once a week outside of class).
 Students will be assigned to small groups to work together on three projects throughout the semester.
-Groups will be assigned after the first two weeks of class (aka the fundamental training period)
+Groups will be assigned after the first two weeks of class (aka the fundamental training period).

 ## What you will learn
 Data Science is a broad, elusive, and dynamic field best learned via hands-on experience.